 A snuggler sofa or chair is sometimes called a loveseat.
 It is effectively a small sofa that is made for one or two people to share.
 They are ideal for hallways, bedrooms, offices and all living rooms.
 It is said that the larger sized chairs become popular towards the end of the seventeenth century to accommodate women’s larger dresses, and they were then sold under the name of ‘loveseat’ from the start of the eighteenth century.
 Depending on the style of snuggler you go for, the size can change drastically.
 For instance, our mid-century style Elton snuggler is much smaller than our Cartwright or Theodore snuggler – in fact, almost all our sofa families have a snuggler option, so there really is no limit on size or shape.

 A Georgian sofa is often described as slim and elegant.
-They have narrow arms and in the Georgian period, were considered more for their looks than for their comfort value.
+They have narrow arms and were considered more for their looks than for their comfort value in the Georgian period.
 Jump forward to the twenty-first century, and some of the stunning design features have remained, with the addition of exceptionally comfortable seat cushions and arm coverings.
-Our Morse sofa is the perfect example of an updated, classic Georgian sofa.
-Likewise, the Matilda is influenced by fine Georgian design, with the addition of a full-feather seat cushion which transforms it into an ultra-comfortable modern piece.
+Our Oliver sofa is the perfect example of an updated, classic Georgian sofa.
+Likewise, the Oliver is influenced by fine Georgian design, with a full-feather seat cushion that transforms it into an ultra-comfortable modern piece.